Myroslav Stupar: Career

 As a player, he was a goalkeeper and played for Spartak Stanislav / Ivano-Frankivsk, FC Volyn Lutsk, Dinamo Khmelnytskyi, also for the FC Dynamo Kyiv reserves.

 As a referee he officiated at about 150 matches of the Soviet Top League.
 Stupar twice refereed Soviet Cup finals (1979, 1981).
 He appeared 7 times in the Soviet annual best referees list.

 He refereed the 1982 World Cup game in Valladolid, Spain, between France and Kuwait.
 France were leading 3-1 when their midfielder Alain Giresse broke through to score a fourth goal.
 The Kuwaiti players protested, claiming that they had stopped playing because they had heard a whistle from the crowd and thought it was the referee blowing.
-Stupar ended up disallowing Giresse's goal and the game resumed with a dropped-ball at the spot where it was believed the game stopped at the whistle.
-France ended up winning 4–1.
+Stupar ended up disallowing Giresse's goal after an attempt to abandon the game led by the Kuwait Olympic Committee president Fahad Al-Ahmed Al-Jaber Al-Sabah, who was also the president of the Olympic Council of Asia.
+The game resumed with a dropped-ball at the spot where it was believed the game stopped at the whistle.
+France ended up winning 4–1 anyway, and Stupar never officiate an international match again.